-Making The Conceptual Tangible: The Role of Art in Understanding Mathematics and Science
+Making The Conceptual Tangible: The Role of Art in Communicating Science

 Abstract